-7. building sentences with understanding of word order using verbs, nouns, adjectives and adverbs, for example, The dog has a short tail.
-The dog is black and hairy in [Language] Sub-strand: Understanding the interrelation nship of language, culture and identity understand how [Language] and all Aboriginal languages and Torres Strait Islander languages can be revived, maintained and strengthened AC9L2F6U04 exploring some of the complexities, challenges and barriers involved in keeping oral traditions strong recognising the importance of cultural ownership and traditional kinship systems in songs, stories, dances, tools and designs, where specific cultural groups hold custodial rights and responsibilities over these expressions understanding that songs, stories, dances and designs are connected through and belong to kinship and other social groupings, place, history and story recognising and using principles and protocols of cultural safety when engaging with cultural material or property, for example, seeking permission and explaining the purpose of a visit to someone else's property or Community by writing an entry letter using modelled language exploring ways that language and culture have been maintained and strengthened in their community, for example, by using the language in writing, recording, archiving material, media services, ceremonies, celebrations, songs, and music, visual design engaging and asking questions of local community members about the history and experiences of their language(s), for example, asking which aspects of language they learned through songs and stories researching how local language has developed and identifying historical connections to other local languages recognise that identity is shaped by language, culture and Country/Place and that this impacts on communication AC9L2F6U05 identifying examples of language that carries cultural elements, for example, in Welcomes to Country or Acknowledgements of Country, place names, greetings presenting a Welcome to Country or an Acknowledgement of Country or in [Language] using appropriate modelled language and behaviours for different relationships, considering cultural contexts, such as understanding protocols of respect when interacting with Elders or in-laws learning about roles and responsibilities in caring for Country/Place such as understanding traditional land management practices, for example, fire management practices understanding that there are open and closed versions of stories and ceremonies and discussing why this
+Sub-strand: Understanding the interrelationship of language, culture and identity understand how [Language] and all Aboriginal languages and Torres Strait Islander languages can be revived, maintained and strengthened AC9LRF6U04 1. exploring some of the complexities, challenges and barriers involved in keeping oral traditions strong 2. recognising the importance of cultural ownership and traditional kinship systems in songs, stories, dances, tools and designs, where specific cultural groups hold custodial rights and responsibilities over these expressions AGGEN GOGT 3. understanding that songs, stories, dances and designs are connected through and belong to kinship and other social groupings, place, history and story 4. recognising and using principles and protocols of cultural safety when engaging with cultural material or property, for example, seeking permission and explaining the purpose of a visit to someone else's property or Community by writing an entry letter using modelled language 5. exploring ways that language and culture have been maintained and strengthened in their community, for example, by using the language in writing, recording, archiving material, media services, ceremonies, celebrations, songs, and music, visual design 6. engaging and asking questions of local community members about the history and experiences of their language(s), for example, asking which aspects of language they learned through songs and stories 7. researching how local language has developed and identifying historical connections to other local languages recognise that identity is shaped by language, culture and Country/Place and that this impacts on communication 1. identifying examples of language that carries cultural elements, for example, in Welcomes to Country or Acknowledgements of Country, place names or greetings AC9LRF6U05 2. presenting a Welcome to Country or an Acknowledgement of Country in [Language] 3. using appropriate modelled language and behaviours for different relationships, considering cultural contexts, such as understanding protocols of respect when interacting with Elders or in-laws 4. learning from Elders and/or community members about roles and responsibilities in caring for Country/Place such as understanding traditional land management practices, for example, fire management practices 5. understanding that there are open and closed versions of stories and ceremonies and discussing why this is 6. exploring cultural practices and language, for example, using an open fireplace in traditional cooking as an oven, knowing the names of vegetables, fish and reflecting on how this way of cooking is linked to own Country/Place and identity, if appropriate 7. identifying markers of identity across cultures, including family, community, location, language, age, and gender, and considering how these markers manifest differently in various cultural contexts